zer0k-z/kz-ranks/player-ranks.md

 - 40000 max points

 - Top 20 maps account for 40% of total points, 50 for 72%, 100 for 92% of total points and 200 for 99.7% of total points
-  - With 1000 KZ maps, there are little reasons to complete the other 800 maps if high points are not guaranteed
+  - With 1000 KZ maps, there are little reasons to complete the other 800 maps if high points are not guaranteed, similar to GC 2020's idea
   - Players can have a high rank by being really good at easy maps even if they are completely incapable of completing any hard map
 </details>